First eigenvalue estimates on complete balanced Hermitian manifolds: Preliminaries

 \subsection{The Chern connection}

 Let $\{z^1,z^2,\cdots,z^n\}$ be the local holomorphic coordinates on a Hermitian manifold $(M,h)$.
 The Chern connection $^C\nabla$ is the unique Hermitian connection that is compatible with the holomorphic structure.
-Its coefficients on the holomorphic tangent bundle $T^{1,0}M$ satiesfy
+Its coefficients on the holomorphic tangent bundle $T^{1,0}M$ satisfy

-Let $^C\nabla^{1,0}$ and $^C\nabla^{0,1}$ denote $(1,0)$-- and $(0,1)$--component of the Chern connection $^C\nabla$, respectively.
+Let $^C\nabla^{1,0}$ and $^C\nabla^{0,1}$ denote $(1,0)$- and $(0,1)$-component of the Chern connection $^C\nabla$, respectively.
 Then